Wes Welker: Patriots career summary

-2013 season

 In his debut with the Broncos, Welker had nine receptions for 67 yards and two touchdowns in the 49–27 victory over the Baltimore Ravens on NBC Sunday Night Football.
 His two receiving touchdowns were part of a single-game record seven thrown by quarterback Peyton Manning.
 In Week 4, in a 52–20 victory over the Philadelphia Eagles, he had seven receptions for 76 yards and two touchdowns.
 By Week 11, Welker had more touchdowns than he had the entire previous season with New England (six), and as many as he had in any season with the Patriots (nine).
 He caught a touchdown pass in eight of the first ten games of the 2013 season.

 In Week 14 against the Tennessee Titans, Welker took a hit to the head on a play across the middle late in the second quarter, and his neck bent awkwardly on the play.
 Welker previously suffered a concussion in Week 11 against the Kansas City Chiefs.
 He did not play for the rest of the regular season.
 Welker was part of the Broncos' historic offense which saw five players record at least ten touchdowns on the season.

 On December 30, the day after Denver's 34–14 victory over the Oakland Raiders, head coach John Fox announced that Welker was cleared to play in the Broncos's Divisional Round playoff game against the San Diego Chargers on January 12, 2014.
 He had six receptions for 38 yards and a touchdown in the 24–17 victory in the Divisional Round.
 On January 19, Welker earned his third AFC Championship win and Super Bowl appearance after he helped the Broncos defeat his former team, the New England Patriots, 26–16.
 Welker had four receptions for 38 yards in the victory.
 The Broncos lost to the Seattle Seahawks, 43–8 in Super Bowl XLVIII.
 He had eight catches for 84 yards in the loss, the third such loss in the Super Bowl for Welker.
 He was ranked 73rd by his fellow players on the NFL Top 100 Players of 2014.